 #5 Learn grammar.

 Read Strunk & White’s The Elements of Style.
 Learn grammar and sentence structure.
 You can’t be an artisan without knowing and understanding your tools.
 It’s okay to break the rules, but only after you’ve mastered them.
+Need a little proofreading help?
+Try a free tool like Grammarly.
+You’ll still need to proofread, but the app will help you spot your mistakes and guide you through fixing them.

 #6 Don’t distance your reader from your character.